Minecraft-Mom/docs/content/en/protecting.md

 </table>

 ## Protecting a Chest
-Look at the chest you want to protect, then use one of the following chat commands:
+Use the following command that matches the protection you want (likely `/cprivate`), then `Left Click` the chest you wish to protect:
 - `/cprivate` - This is the most common option.
 Create a private chest.
 - `/cpublic` - Create a public chest that others cannot claim.
 - `/cpassword <password>` - Create a password-protected chest with the given password.